KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/02-basics.md

 `echo "Welcome to DevOps Bootcamp !!"`{{execute}}

-There are many options with alomost all commands.
+There are many options with almost all commands.
 You do not need to remember these options.
 You can refer to manual or online help using `man ` command.
 We will talk about this command shortly.

 `man echo`{{execute}}